kazakhstan-law/ministerial/07-ministerial/103006000000-ministerstvo-obrazovaniia-i-nauki/20181031-ob-utverzhdenii-tipovykh-uchebnykh-programm-tsikla-obshcheobrazo-125663/rus.md

 </tr>
 <tr>
 <td>8</td>
 <td>Security risks of information and their classification.
 Industry of cybersecurity.
 Cybersecurity and control of the Internet.
 Malicious applications.
 Measures and means of information protection.
 Standards and specifications in information security field.
 The acts of the Republic of Kazakhstan governing legal relations in the sphere of information security.
-Digital signature.
-Encoding.</td>
+Electronic digital signature.
+Encryption.</td>
 <td>Use of hardware and software for key generation.
 Application of the EDS and encoding in case of message exchange by E-mail.
 Settings of the Firewall program element of the computer network for network traffic monitoring and filtering.
 Working with the various antivirus programs.</td>
 <td>Comparative analysis of anti-virus means of information protection.
 Stage 2.</td>
 <td>10</td>